 No sutures, no bleeding, no pain, and no inflammation

-This is a particularly prevalent request for people that want to keep their cats indoors.
-Prior to a declaw we advise keeping the nails trimmed short or the administration of Soft Paws on the nails, along with a scratching post.
+This is a request from people that want to keep their cats indoors.
+Prior to a declaw, we advise keeping the nails trimmed short or the administration of Soft Paws on the nails, along with a scratching post.
 One of our nurses will gladly give you a demonstration of these options.